Public sector finances, UK: May 2025

 Interest payable on central government debt

-The interest payable on central government debt was £4.3 billion in March 2025, £1.3 billion more than in March 2024.
-This was the highest central government interest payable in any March since monthly records began in 1997, though only £0.2 billion above the previous record in March 2023.
+The interest payable on central government debt was £7.6 billion in May 2025, £0.7 billion less than in May 2024.
+This was the second-highest May interest payable since monthly records began in 1997 after that of May 2024.

 The interest payable on index-linked gilts rises and falls with the Retail Prices Index (RPI), adding volatility to central government debt interest costs.
 This additional RPI inflation-linked interest is described as "capital uplift" and affects the value of the gilt principal.